Lwadzswagger/Code-Challenge/README.md

 with TailwindCSS v1 (an amazing utility-first CSS framework).
 Firebase (Storage, Hosting, Cloud Firestore, Authentication).
 I used Gitflow to deliver features needed in the app.
-## This project takes the cake,  thats for all the hoops I had to jump just to get things looking the way I want the, and that might friend was very much fun.
+## This project takes the cake,  thats for all the hoops I had to jump just to get things looking the way I want them to, and that might friend was very much fun.